 In scientific literature, you’ll encounter terms like “phonetic mnemonic system” and “digit-consonant system.”
-These aren’t nearly as sexy as the “Major Method,” so I recommend sticking with the term most people know.
+These aren’t nearly as sexy as the “Major System,” so I recommend sticking with the term most people know.

 Regardless of its name, the Major Method works by associating numbers with sounds.
 Typically, each number is connected with a consonant.
 Most people use this pattern: